-Some sites contain content that is not suitable for a general audience or for viewing whilst at work.
-To avoid creating problems for anyone who is trying to help you, please add NSFW to either the topic title or the content of your post, as well as tag your post NSFW, as a warning if you think your site falls into this category.
+Some sites contain content that is not suitable for a general audience or for viewing while at work.
+To avoid creating problems for anyone who is trying to help you, please add NSFW to the topic title of your post, as well as tag your post NSFW, as a warning if you think your site falls into this category.
 (Otherwise your post / links may be removed.)

 Do not bump posts.
 Bumping a post to "the top" does not help your topic get noticed.
 The volunteers who try to answer questions look for those without replies first.
-If you bump a post, then it disappears from the "No Replies" view.
-DO NOT BUMP.
+If you bump a post, then it disappears from the 'No Replies' view.

 Moderators will delete bumps they find.
 This is in order to help you get back into the No Replies listing, where you are more likely to get an answer.

-When you need help with code, it helps us if you can post that in the forums.
+When you need help with code, it helps us if you post it in the forums.

-That said, we really, really, really need you to remember to keep your code enclosed in backticks (`) to stop it being parsed by the forum's software (which may also make it unreadable).
-Select your code in the editor and click on the "code" button to enclose your code in backticks.
+That said, we really need you to remember to keep your code enclosed in backticks (`) to stop it being parsed by the forum's software (which may also make it unreadable).
+Highlight your code in the editor and click on the "code" button to enclose your code in backticks.
 You don't have to mark each line, just the section (like you would for blockquotes).

 If you don't do this, the odds are high that your post will be caught as spam by the automated tool, and we'll have to fix your post for you.

 As for what constitutes a large excerpt, it's difficult to say.
-Certainly if you're quoting an entire php/css/js file, put it on pastebin.
+Certainly, if you're quoting an entire php/css/js file, put it on pastebin.
 For anything under 100 lines, we ask you use your best judgement.
-Do consider that you're asking people for free support, and it's a darn sight easier to read pastebin than a styled block of 150 lines of multi-indented code.
-Scrolling back and forth, as well as up and down, trying to unpick code via a fiddly little code box is a time-consuming activity that distracts from answering the actual questions.
+Do consider that you're asking people for free support, and it's much easier to read a pastebin/gist than a styled block of 150 lines of multi-indented code.
+Scrolling back and forth, as well as up and down, trying to unpick code via a cramped code box is a time-consuming activity that distracts from answering the actual questions.

 Note: Anything you put in a forum topic or a pastebin is public.
 Anybody can see it.
 Don't post any passwords or private info there.